Ways Drinking Water Improves Dental Health

-Here are ten reasons why you should be drinking clean water to protect your teeth and gums.
+Here are some reasons why you should be drinking clean water to protect your teeth and gums.

 Drinking Water Strengthens Teeth

-Drinking water throughout the day can help to keep your teeth clean.
-At the least, it rinses off food residue and acid left over by some foods.
+Drinking water throughout the day can help to keep your teeth clean as it rinses off food residue and acid left over by some foods.
 Drinking water also rinses away bacteria and sugars that would otherwise work together to cause cavities.
 If this residue is not removed from the surface and between your teeth, your cavities will be full of bacteria.
-Water, therefore, rinses away cavity-causing bacteria.
+Water, therefore, rinses away bacteria.

 Additionally, if the water supply contains fluoride,it will also help prevent cavities by strengthening the structure and enamel of your teeth.